aztecman/100_DAYS_OF_ML/README.md

 **Thoughts:**
 Two lofty objectives: **1.** Use artificial intelligence to augment human cognition **2.** Improve the cognition of institutions, with the goal of realizing enlightened society

+## Day 6: August 30, 2018
+**Today's Progress:**
+**1.** Today I broke my computer.
+That is, I broke the connection between Tensorflow and CUDA.
+I don't know how I did it, except that I expect it had something to do with updating tensorflow.
+I tried uninstalling tensorflow and I got an error.
+I deleted the folder and reinstalled and found myself with more errors.
+I created about 4 or 5 new environments with different versions of tensorflow and a bunch of new problems.
+The end state has me scratching my head.
+When I open idle from anaconda, tf.test.is_built_with_cuda() returns true... but when I open a jupyter notebook (from the same environment) this returns false.

+**Thoughts:**
+Considering giving up entirely.
+I have no one to call about this issue, and I'm not willing to reinstall everything from scratch (yet).
+Extremely depressed.

+## Day 7: August 31, 2018
+**Today's Progress:**
+**1.** Studying Math today.

+**Thoughts:**
+Next thing to try (GPU fix): reinstall anaconda from scratch